mahuntington/sql-workshop-notes/MySQLNotes.md

 1. What are the different ways to store data?
 1. What are the advantages of a database?
 1. Diagram MySQL structure
-1. Connect to MySQL
-1. Create a DB

 ```sql
 -- CREATE DB/TABLES